Andrea98Palermo/NFTswap/README.md

 ### Deploy on a local node

-On terminal A, launch a local node
+On a terminal, launch a local node

 ```bash
 cd contract